 The children in our class, however, genuinely love making their own choice of topic.
 They have said so many times.
 They are intent on writing.
 Many have now acquired their very own notebooks in which they jot down ideas and try out pieces – often at home, at playtimes or in their free-time.

 We believe the most direct and relevant way for a teacher to demonstrate to a pupil the power of writing is to write with them and give them the opporunity to write what is motivating to them.
 You can read about how we do this through Pupil Conferencing, here.

 They come to understand all the functions of writing – to share and communicate, explore issues, explain or persuade, entertain and inform, get through a hard time, re-live a good time or work out a problem.
 They begin to write like real writers, readily sharing their work with their peers and giving and accepting helpful criticism.
 Not all topics will prove to be what Graves calls ‘hot topics’.
 But children will be practising the craft of writing until their hot topic comes along.
 They will learn that they are producers of content, not simply there to rehash or consume other people’s writing ideas and desires.
 You can read about why this is so important here.

-As teachers we positively look forward to reading such a wide variety of writing pieces.
-And feel excitement and motivation ourselves.
+As teachers, we positively look forward to reading such a wide variety of writing pieces.
+We feel the excitement and motivation ourselves too.